EICARgen is just a program that creates the EICAR Anti-Virus test file.

 The EICAR Anti-Virus test file is 68 bytes long, and it will cause all Anti-Virus software to trigger a virus alert.
 Of course, this EICAR file is not a virus, it’s just an industry-standard test file.
 The EICAR file is only detected by Anti-Virus software that supports the EICAR file, but I’m not aware of any that doesn’t.

 The EICAR Anti-Virus test file is great to test your Anti-Virus software, but it’s not easy to handle, because your Anti-Virus software keeps deleting it ;-)

 Being a toolsmith, I came up with my own solution to this problem: I wrote a program that would just create the EICAR Anti-Virus test file when I need it.

 EICARgen is a Windows console application.
 Start it without arguments, and it does nothing.

 Start it with argument “write”, and it will create eicar.com in the working directory and then exit.

 Add a filename as argument, and it will create the EICAR test file with the name you specified.

-Replace argument “write” with “zip” to write a zip file that contains the EICAR test file, and “pdf” to write a pdf file that embeds the EICAR test file.
+Replace argument “write” with “zip” to write a zip file that contains the EICAR test file, “pdf” to write a pdf file that embeds the EICAR test file, and “xls” to write a xls file that embeds the EICAR test file.

 Compiled with Borland’s free C++ 5.5 compiler.